zstenger93/zshrc_aliases/README.md

 	<a href="https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/alias-finder">
 		<p>alias-finder</p>
 	</a>
-	<p>If the typed command is in an alias, it will show you.
+	<p>Which if the typed command is in an alias, it will show you.
 Get used to aliases esier</p>
 	<a href="https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/common-aliases">
 		<p>common-aliases</p>
 	</a>